Guoxuan99/Space-Escape/README.md

 Pygame Documentation: https://www.pygame.org/docs/

-In short, this is a very fun, interesting and knowledgable project, the explanation was very clear
+In short, this is a very fun, interesting and knowledgable project, the explanation was very clear.
+It is a very good experience for me to get in touch with so many things related to pygame which i didn't have the opportunity to try it before this.

 Main menu of the game and the page after you have used up your chances